 Moving abroad also comes with rewards like getting to live in a travel hub where your weekends away could mean short trips to over 10 countries.
-It could also mean a cheaper, better quality of life or a way to challenge yourself and wake you up a bit.
+It could also mean a cheaper, better quality of life or a way to challenge yourself and wake you up a bit from a monotonous routine.

 Tips for a smooth move abroad

 When planning for a move abroad, there are a few things you should keep in mind, regardless if this is your 1st move or 27th:

 - Things will work differently than in your country.
 It’s your responsibility to bend and adjust to your new environment.
 Refrain from getting trapped in the, “This isn’t how they do you back home” mindset, that will make your adjustment period an uphill battle.

 - Learn some of the local language.
 I’d be lying if I said I took classes and got to a conversational level everywhere I went but at the very least, it’s nice to show your community you care.
 It will also make life easier for you if you can at least order your favorite food and understand the prices at the market.

 - Open your eyes and your mind.
 My favorite part about living abroad, and one of the biggest reasons I keep moving from one country to another, is how much you learn from the experience.
 Pay attention to the nuances of daily life, how they celebrate special occasions, etc. It will most likely make you a better, more well-rounded person, being influenced by so many wonderful cultures but it also makes your experience a lot more fun.